grdw/grdw/_posts/2025-05-10-how-to-cheat-at-wordfeud.md

 ```

 I already have 40 points where I can put one (or more) letters.
 Together with the fact that I have 7 letters, already makes for 280 possible plays with just a single letter.
 With two or more letters things get a bit more complicated but not by that much.
 The code would've have to look - per letter point - if there's any amount of N-spaces above, below or to the left or the right from my current point.

-> Editorial note: this article got written in 2022, but I never wrapped up this project because it became to heady for my little noodle.
-All in all I still think it's worth posting if not for the beautiful little wordfeud tables I made in CSS. ✨ To be continued....

 ### Sources